drhsqlite/fossil-mirror/www/rebaseharm.md

 ## 7.0 Cherry-pick merges work better then rebase

-Perhaps there some cases where a rebase-like transformation is actually helpful.
+Perhaps there are some cases where a rebase-like transformation is actually helpful.
 But those cases are rare.
 And when they do come up, running a series of cherry-pick merges achieve the same topology, but with advantages: